 Construction of the Proposed Project would involve use of heavy equipment such as drill rigs, cranes, trucks, excavators, backhoes, and smaller equipment potentially including compressors, generators, and welders.
 Helicopters would be needed to transport construction materials and to string the conductors for the overhead line.
 Construction of foundations for new towers, poles, and shoo-fly structures would require use of a drill rig or large auger at each location.
-Pile driving would not be needed.
+Pile driving equipment could be used for the installation of soldier pile-type retaining walls, though most are expected to be drilled pierswould not be needed.
 Access and spur roads would require use of graders, compactors, dozers, and trucks.
 Construction-related traffic noise on local streets would be from heavy-duty and medium-duty trucks for transport of materials, including steel, concrete, water, debris, and excavation spoils, and for transport of equipment; light-duty vehicles would carry commuting workers and crews.

-SCE's description of the project does not include rock blasting or use of explosives for any portion of construction.
+SCE's description of the project does not include the potential for rock blasting and/or use of explosives for implosive sleeves during for any portion of construction of foundations and to fuse wire segments, respectively.
 Similarly, the project does not include splicing conductors through the use of implosive sleeves, which detonate explosives to fuse the conductors.
-However, if these construction methods were used, they would create instantaneous or short-term noise.
+However, if these construction methods were are used, they would create instantaneous or short-term noise.

 Construction Noise Disturbances.
 Intermittently elevated noise levels would occur in the vicinity of substations undergoing modifications, along the linear routes of the new and modified 220 kV transmission and 66 kV subtransmission facilities, along the routes of new telecommunications infrastructure, at staging yards, and at helicopter staging areas including local airports.
 Aside from the increased noise at project worksites, construction-related truck traffic and worker commutes would increase noise along regionserving roadways, city streets, and ROW access and spur roads.
 Most activity would occur within the ROW of the linear facilities throughout the corridor.